-The risks and characteristics within represent some of the more general risks and characteristics prevalent in some hedge fund portfolios.
-The list below should not be seen as exhaustive nor should all the risks and characteristics contained herein be considered applicable to every fund as fund Investment Objectives differ.
-As more risks and characteristics are identified that were not initially mentioned, these will, as they become more prevalent, be included.
-Regulations could change - Legal, tax and regulatory changes could occur during the term of the investor's
+The risks and characteristics within represent some of the more general risks and characteristics prevalent in hedge fund portfolios.
+The list below should not be seen as exhaustive.
+As more risks and characteristics are identified that were not initially mentioned, these will, as they become more prevalent, be included herein.

 Investment strategies may be inherently risky - Hedge fund strategies may include leverage, short-selling and short-term investments.
 In addition, hedge fund portfolios often invest in unlisted instruments, low-grade debt, foreign currency and other exotic instruments.
 All of these expose investors to additional risk.
-However, not all hedge fund managers employ any or all of these strategies and it is recommended that investors consult their advisors in order to determine which strategies are being employed by the relevant manager and which
+However, not all hedge fund managers employ any or all of these strategies and it is recommended that investors consult their advisors in order to determine which strategies are being employed by the relevant manager and which consequent risks arise.